Inter sponsor Pirelli can help the club sign Messi, claims chief executive Tronchetti | Goal.com

 "We have to ask Steven Zhang to make an effort himself.
 We can help, but we can't do anything significant."

-Messi has scored 22 goals and supplied a career-high 19 La Liga assists for Barcelona this season.
+Messi has scored 22 goals and supplied a career-high 19 assists in La Liga for Barcelona this season.

 "I am not going to give details but Messi has said many times that he will end his football life in Barcelona,” Bartomeu said.